Economics of Children's Health and Development

 Presenter: Herdis Steingrimsdottir, Copenhagen Business School

-Discussion and concluding remarks by Hilary Hoynes, University of California Berkeley
+Discussion and concluding remarks by Hilary Hoynes, UC Berkeley

 05:30pm